Educational Reform: A Modest Proposal

 Debt Cancellation

 Many students, especially in the US, wilfully commit to a three or four year higher education at the university of their choice, in full knowledge of the debt they would amass in the process.
-Current calls for debt cancellation would mean that they would not have to pay, while everyone else who made a similar commitment in the past would have paid in full.
+Current calls for debt-cancellation would mean that they would not have to pay, while everyone else who made a similar commitment in the past would have already paid in full.

-This is grossly unfair.
-The privilege such people assert is beyond astounding.
+This is, of course, grossly unfair on the people who have chosen to fulfill their obligations.
+The sense of privilege such people assert is beyond astounding.
 How dare they?!

 What’s that?
 They did the course, so they’re entitled to the certification?
-No. They’re entitled to the education, and they got that.
+No. We’re suggesting that they’re entitled to the education, and they got that.
 They’re entitled to the debt cancellation and they got that too.
-The foot-up in life that certification might afford them is something entirely separate from education, and if that was what they enrolled in college for—amassing a huge debt in the process—then somebody needs to pay that debt, and that somebody is them.
+The foot-up in life that certification might afford them is something entirely separate from education, and if that was what they enrolled in college for—amassing a huge debt in the process—then somebody needs to pay that debt, and that somebody should be the very same person who agreed to it.

 Regulation

-Moving forwards, the above is not a sustainable model.
-Nor is it a desirable one.
-It’s merely a short-term means to an end.
+Moving forwards, the idea of cancelling certification is not a sustainable model and nor is it a desirable one.
+It’s merely a short-term means to an end and a neat way of making a pertinent point.

 Here, we need to start basing higher education on a model that has worked very well for many decades.
-I’m talking about the Japanese healthcare system.
+I’m talking, of course, about the Japanese healthcare system.

 Right now, depending on where you live, compulsory education applies from ages 6 to 18.
 That’s elementary school through high school.
-This is taxpayer funded and heavily regulated.
-So let’s extend this up to the first level of higher education, the bachelor degree, but make it optional—those that want it can, those that don’t, won’t; and in doing so we also allow some of the regulation to be outsourced to reputable third parties.
+This is taxpayer-funded and heavily regulated.
+So let’s extend this up to the first level of higher education, the bachelor degree, but make it optional—those who want it can, those that don’t, won’t; and in doing so we also allow some of the regulation to be outsourced to reputable third parties.

 The universities themselves must be run as non-profit organizations, with fees and other costs predetermined.
 The curriculum for each subject must be approved by a government board in coordination with a reputable independent regulator.
 Each student will get a rounded education in the subject of their choice, and if they pass the course, they will get certification—a degree.

-They will have to pay 30% of the school fees, but fees are regulated so realistically if they cancel their Netflix, Hulu and Spotify accounts they won’t notice much of a dent in their wallet.
+They will have to pay 30% of the school fees, but fees are carefully regulated so that if they were to cancel their Netflix, Hulu and Spotify accounts, they wouldn’t notice much of a difference in their standard of living.
 If they complete the course and get certification, the money they’ve paid will be refunded by their local municipality.

 Voila!
 Free higher education, with a guarantee it will be a moderately good one.